cockroachdb/cockroach-operator/README.md

 kubectl apply -f https://raw.githubusercontent.com/cockroachdb/cockroach-operator/master/install/crds.yaml
 ```

 Apply the Operator manifest.
-By default, the Operator is configured to install in the `default` namespace.
-To use the Operator in a custom namespace, download the Operator manifest and edit all instances of `namespace: default` to specify your custom namespace.
-Then apply this version of the manifest to the cluster with `kubectl apply -f {local-file-path}` instead of using the command below.
+By default, the Operator is configured to install in the `cockroach-operator-system`
+namespace.
+To use the Operator in a custom namespace, download the [Operator
+manifest](https://raw.githubusercontent.com/cockroachdb/cockroach-operator/master/install/operator.yaml) and edit all
+instances of `namespace: cockroach-operator-system` to specify your custom namespace.
+Then apply this version of the
+manifest to the cluster with `kubectl apply -f {local-file-path}` instead of using the command below.

 ```
 kubectl apply -f https://raw.githubusercontent.com/cockroachdb/cockroach-operator/master/install/operator.yaml
 ```

-> **Note:** The Operator can only install CockroachDB into its own namespace.

 Validate that the Operator is running: